josh-stillman/lintier/README.md

 ## Troubleshooting

-As of now, lintier installs the latest version of the various dependencies, and versions are not pinned.
+Lintier installs the latest version of the various dependencies, and versions are not pinned.
 This means breaking changes in those dependencies can break lintier, but it also means I'm more likely to keep the package up to date as I use it.
+A weekly scheduled end-to-end test is also setup to help catch these changes.

 If you spot trouble, please open an issue in the GitHub repo.

-In the future, I plan to add scheduled testing to catch these breaking changes, as well as offer a stable, version-pinned release of lintier.

 ## Contributing

 Pull requests are welcome!
-The goal is to keep lintier minimalist, so please minimize any additional rules enabled in the .rc files and options presented to the user.
+The goal is to keep lintier minimalist, so please minimize any additional rules enabled and options presented to the user.